zombie-einstein/zombie-einstein.github.io/_posts/2020-06-29-functional_abm.md

 For a short project I feel this turned out quite neatly.
 I think one of the nice features that came out as a side-effect is being able to make use of different backends to store the state of the model.
-An approach using classes would require having a class instance for each agent, but with this API we can make more efficient use of data structures to track state.
+An approach using classes would require storing state as part of the class structure but with this API we can make more efficient use of data structures to track state.
 For small models this results in quite neat code.